ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

     # number of cores to use, you want 4.5G/core or more
     coresAddressable=32
-    # the server that has various tabix-indexed files on it, see below, update with your URL
+    # the server that has various tabix-indexed files on it, see above, update with your URL
     tabixSrvUri=http://10.89.9.50/
     # in non local test mode make sure this path is valid
     pemFile=/mnt/seqware-build/ebi.pem